Madden NFL: Reception and legacy

-As of 2013 Electronic Arts has sold more than 100 million copies of Madden NFL, and more than five million in one year, for more than $4 billion in total sales.
+As of 2021, the Madden NFL franchise has sold over 150 million units worldwide.
+By 2013, Electronic Arts had sold more than 100 million copies, including over five million in one year, for more than $4 billion in total sales revenue.
 At EA Tiburon in Orlando, Florida a team of 30 developers and more than 100 game testers works on each new game in the series, which as of 2012 contains more than 10 million lines of source code.

 Madden, once better known for Ace Hardware commercials than football despite winning Super Bowl XI as the head coach for the Oakland Raiders, is now better known for Madden NFL than as coach or broadcaster.
 He received an estimated $2 to 3 million each year for his endorsement but describes himself as "never a good player" of Madden and prefers to watch others play.
 Although Madden says that "a computer is a helluva lot smarter than me" he has influenced the series' design from the first game, and since retiring from broadcasting and doing video-game voice commentary in 2009 his participation in each Madden's development has increased:

 He breaks down upcoming rules changes.
 He brings up concussions, helmet-to-helmet hits and gimmick quarterbacks.
 A digression on how the Dome Patrol-era Saints used to frustrate Bill Walsh's 49ers teams with short linebacker drops becomes a lecture on the obsolescence of the fullback, which then morphs into a short aside on player character.